 - Longevity: Consistently good sleep can contribute to a longer life expectancy by helping to maintain critical bodily functions and reduce disease risk.

-The Impact of Exercise on Sleep
+The Direct Impact of Exercise on Sleep

 The relationship between exercise and sleep is a fascinating study of biological harmony.
 Regular physical activity profoundly affects sleep quality and duration, influencing how quickly we fall asleep and how deep our sleep becomes.
 This section delves into how exercise impacts sleep and the optimal timing of workouts to enhance sleep quality.